 Sweating is usually a good thing for runners–especially those who use running to help them lose weight.
 But your sweat contains sodium, which you need to maintain your blood pressure–the way water travels through the body.
 When used as an ingredient, salt tends to make food taste better.
 Of course, too much sodium in your diet increases the likelihood of high blood pressure.
 In turn, high blood pressure can lead to diabetes, heart attack, blood clots, kidney damage, and stroke.

 While many people struggle with high blood pressure, most runners struggle with the opposite–they struggle with low blood pressure.
 You see, sodium is an electrolyte.
 They’re comprised of sodium, magnesium, calcium, potassium, and chloride.
 Electrolytes not only regulates the movement of fluid in cells, but also nerve and muscle function.
 When runners run, they sweat.
 And sweat is filled with salt.
 Your daily sodium intake should be approximately 2,300 milligrams.
 Not accounting for factors like hot weather and the different amount people tend to sweat, runners can lose approximately 3,000 milligrams in a one hour run.
+So this is where salt pills come in.

 What are the effects of low electrolytes?